o3de/o3de.org/content/docs/user-guide/assets/fbx-settings/_index.md

 {{< preview-migrated >}}

-Meshes, actors, PhysX colliders, and motions created in third\-party content creation tools must be exported to a runtime format for your project.
+Meshes, actors, PhysX colliders, and motions created in third-party content creation tools must be exported to a runtime format for your project.
 To export your assets to O3DE, save the assets from your content application as `.fbx` files.
 Then, place the `.fbx` files in one of the asset directories of your project.
 O3DE uses `.fbx` as an intermediate file format because most modeling and animation applications can read and create `.fbx` files.

 **Topics**
 + [FBX Settings introduction](#fbx-settings-intro)